atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 The primary motivation is for Compiled maintainers to maintain and write less code to handle the ever increasing list of edge cases and consumers having a better developer experience because things JustWork with any number of dynamic application of styles, with supplementary motivators being improved build performance as there is less AST traversal and transformation required at build time.

+### Technical design considerations

+- 🤏 Minimize AST traversal & transformation
+- ⛓️ One nodes transformation should not be dependent on another nodes
+- 🥇 Ignore intermediate nodes - let the runtime handle it!

 ## Detail design

 This change should work with all Compiled APIs and ensure style extraction is backwards compatible for at least one major version.